 Justice & Mentoring

-The Vermont Women's Mentoring Program provides powerful supports for individuals who are justice-involved, in transition from prison, treatment court, addiction, and/or mental health crises.
+The Vermont Women's Mentoring Program provides powerful support for individuals who are justice-involved, in transition from prison, treatment court, addiction, and/or mental health crises.

 We firmly believe in the dignity of every person.
 People can change their lives for the better and become self-sufficient.
 This happens in the presence of compassion, support, education, and accountability.
 Mercy Connections collaborates with many local non-profits, courts, and state government to successfully improve women’s lives and strengthen community.
 We also advocate and speak to justice issues, such as maternal incarceration, whenever possible.